-ORGANIZATIONAL CHANGE AND DEVELOPMENT 4H -3C
+Semester - III 23MBAPH303C ORGANIZATIONAL CHANGE AND DEVELOPMENT 4H - 3C

-Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100
+Instruction Hours/week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours

-• To understand and Critically examine the philosophies, values, assumptions associated with organizational paradigms from a change management perspective and to be able to apply organizational development as a meta theory

-- To explore the practice of change management and its limits with strategic management and to understand the management of change process and examine individual group and organizational reactions to change - To probe the development role of HR practitioner as facilitators and managers of change and to develop key competencies suitable for application in OD interventions. - To make the students be aware of the need and ways of changes in organization as a whole. - To create a critical appreciation and knowledge of understanding the determinants of organizational development. - To provide an in-depth under-standing of the role of organizational interventions.
+- 1. To understand and critically examine the philosophies, values, assumptions associated with organizational paradigms from a change management perspective and to be able to apply organizational development as a meta theory - 2.
+To explore the practice of change management and its limits with strategic management and to understand the management of change process and examine individual group and organizational reactions to change - 3.
+To probe the development role of HR practitioner as facilitators and managers of change and to develop key competencies suitable for application in OD interventions. - 4.
+To make the students be aware of the need and ways of changes in organization as a whole. - 5.
+To create a critical appreciation and knowledge of understanding the determinants of organizational development. - 6.
+To provide an in-depth under-standing of the role of organizational interventions.

-- 1. Understand and analyze different approaches to managing organizational change and understand and utilize the competencies required for effective change management at organization, group and individual levels. - 2.
-Devise effective intervention strategies and function as an internal HR consultant to an organization in transition, - 3.
-Critically evaluate, in an organizational development framework, the theoretical and practical links between development models - 4.
-Demonstrate capabilities of teamwork, critical thinking, and communication skills related to organization change and development concepts. - 5.
-Understand creating support systems, managing transition and process oriented strategies - 6.
-Design OD interventions
+COs Course Outcomes Blooms Level CO1 Analyze the different approaches to managing organizational Analyze change and understand and utilize the competencies required for effective change management at organization, group and individual levels.
+CO2 Plan effective intervention strategies and function as an Create internal HR consultant to an organization in transition, CO3 Critically evaluate, in an organizational development Evaluate framework, the theoretical and practical links between development models CO4 Demonstrate capabilities of teamwork, critical thinking, and Understand communication skills related to organization change and development concepts.
+CO5 Understand creating support systems, managing transition Understand and process oriented strategies CO6 Design OD interventions Create